Over the weekend, we made some last-minute plans to get away from the everyday hustle and bustle of Beijing.

 Chan Su (Zen Vegetarian)

+You may need a reservation for this place.
 We ate here for lunch on Monday.
 Out of all of the restaurants we dined at in Tianjin, this was the best one.
 Meat lovers may scoff at the idea of eating at a vegetarian restaurant but food is food.
 And this food was amazing.
-I would definitely return to eat there.
+We ate veggie dumplings, sauteed spinach with roasted peanuts and fresh, steaming tofu.

 This place also has a very nice atmosphere.
 It’s very clean, and has soft lighting.
 The waiters and waitresses have excellent customer service.
-Upon entering the establishment, there is a large buddha off to the side.
+Upon entering the establishment, you’ll see a medium-sized bronze statue of a Buddha.
 It’s overall a great place to visit.

-Besides the restaurant itself, the complex it sits in is quite engaging.
-We recommend going to any of the vendors and shops within the complex.
+Besides the restaurant itself, the complex it’s located in is quite engaging.
+I recommend going to any of the vendors and shops within the complex.
 You may find some interesting stuff.
 Remember to bargain!

 There is a Ferris Wheel on a bridge that traffic routinely drives on.
 Yes, you read that right.
 The wheel overlooks the river in both directions, and the view from the top is amazing.
 Because it was under maintenance all day Monday, we were only able to ride during the day.
 We recommend riding during the day and at night, because both views must be breathtaking.